-If you are selected for the Diversity Visa Program, you are then required to bring more photos.
-These photos must meet the following requirements:
+If you are selected for the Diversity Visa Program, you are then required to bring more photos that comply to the photo requirements for US visa.

 There are many professional services which will take photos of you which fulfill the requirements and send you a digital copy as well as provide physical photos.
 They are more expensive than taking photos of yourself, but it is guaranteed that the photos will be accepted by the Embassy.

 On the other hand, if you submit photos taken with bad quality cameras, the US Embassy might reject them and you will have to submit them again.
 This will increase your processing time and it will take longer for you to get your visa.
 So, the best way to go about submitting your photos is to take them at professional stores.